Parks & Recreation

 The following rules and fees apply to overnight docking:

 • Register with dockmaster and advance pay posted fee for planned length of stay.
-If no dockmaster is on duty at the time of your arrival, please complete the registration form and insert payment envelope in the lockbox at the dockmasters’ station.

 • Provide dockmaster with telephone number, in case of emergency.